 Your first thought may be, pressure washers put out too much water on wood.
 However I’ve found the exact opposite to be true.

-Pressure washers give a powerful burst of water that’s so short term, the wood dries do quickly you really need not worry.
+Pressure washers give a powerful burst of water that’s so short term, the wood dries so quickly, you really need not worry.

 I vote pick up the wood and give it a shot!
-Because it’s likely to go to the landfill if you don’t take it.
+Because it’s likely to go to the landfill if you don’t take it anyway.

 So toss out the scrub brush this round.
-Here’s my own easy method of cleaning reclaimed wood using plain, safe water that works every time without a ton of effort!
+Here’s my own easy method of cleaning reclaimed wood using plain, safe water that works every time without a ton of effort and gets every bit of grit out of all the crevices.

 First, I’ll share a few places I gather reclaimed wood, then how to prepare, clean and store it so it’s ready to go for any of your building projects.